A long spin period for a sub-Neptune-mass exoplanet: Results

 \section{Results}

-Our MCMC fit to the transit light curve data of \hip{41378~b, d, and f} has has yielded posterior distributions for the 26 fit parameters, shown in Figure~\ref{fig:corner-oblate}.
-The median values and $1\sigma$ errors for each fitted parameter are reported in Table~\ref{tbl:fit-results}.
+Our MCMC fit to the transit light curve data of \hip{41378~f} yields posterior distributions for the 16 fit parameters, shown in Figure~\ref{fig:corner-kepler}.
+The median values, $1\sigma$ errors, and maximum likelihood values for each fitted parameter are reported in Table~\ref{tbl:fit-results}.

-In Figure \ref{fig:joint-flattening-obliquity}, we present the joint distribution of flattening $f$ and obliquity $\gamma$ for \hip{41378~f}.
+In Figure \ref{fig:joint-flattening-obliquity}, we present the joint distribution of flattening $f$ and projected obliquity for \hip{41378~f}.
+Projected obliquity here is defined as the true angle between the $\hat{\bm{x}}$ and spin angular momentum vectors.
 This constraint on planetary flattening provides an opportunity to constrain the planetary rotation period of \hip{41378~f}.
 The rotation period of an exoplanet $P_\text{rot}$ and its flattening $f$ are related by

-where $G$ is the Newtonian gravitational constant, $R_\text{eq}$ is the equatorial radius, $M_p$ is the mass, and $J_2$ is the second spherical mass moment \citep{Hubbard1984,CarterWinn2010a}. $J_2$ and $f$ are not independent, since a flattened planet can have a different interior structure than its spherical counterpart.
+where $G$ is the Newtonian gravitational constant, $R_\text{eq}$ is the equatorial radius, $M_\text{p}$ is the mass, and $J_2$ is the second spherical mass moment \citep{Hubbard1984,CarterWinn2010a}. $J_2$ and $f$ are not independent, since a flattened planet can have a different interior structure than its spherical counterpart.
 For a body with no mass asymmetry, $J_2 = 0$, while more oblate bodies have larger $J_2$ values: for example, Jupiter has a $J_2 = 0.15$. $J_2$ depends on the unknown interior structure of \hip{41378~f}, so a direct measurement of $P_\text{rot}$ is not possible even with the constraints we have derived on \hip{41378~f}'s flattening $f$.
 However, as inspection of Equation~\ref{eq:prot} will reveal, the effect of a larger $J_2$ moment is to increase the inferred planetary rotational period.
 As such, the rotational period calculated using Equation~\ref{eq:prot} under the assumption $J_2 = 0$ \citep[as done in][]{Seager2002} will provide a lower limit on the planetary rotational period.
-Using our derived posterior on $f$, we compute a distribution of computed rotation periods for \hip{41378~f}, under the assumption $J_2 = 0$.
-We place a lower limit $P_\text{rot} \geq 22.2$~hr on the rotation period of \hip{41378~f}, as well as an upper limit of $f \leq 0.18$ on the planet's flattening, both at the 95\% confidence level.
+Using our derived posterior on $f$ and random draws from normal distributions of $R_\star$ and $M_\text{p}$ with parameters from \citet{Santerne2019}, we compute a distribution of computed rotation periods for \hip{41378~f}, under the assumption $J_2 = 0$.
+We place a lower limit $P_\text{rot} \geq \protval$~hr on the rotation period of \hip{41378~f}, as well as an upper limit of $f \leq \flatval$ on the planet's flattening, both at the 95\% confidence level.